 Ahead of any procurement process, the phase of commercial strategy development is crucial to setting up the commercial environment to support success.
 This phase of the process involves determining the outcomes to be delivered by any potential procurement, and the key decisions during this phase include ‘what will be procured?’, ‘who will use the framework/contract?’, ‘how long will it last?’, ‘what is the value?’, and ‘what is the packaging strategy?’.
 All of these critical decisions need careful consideration and market sounding in order to develop a clear brief for the procurement exercise to deliver against.

 The Project 13 commercial handbook has six commercial principles which set out some existing best practice ideals, however it is not always appropriate to aim to include these in each commercial engagement, and bespoke advice and strategic conversations with the market will help to prepare both parties to enter a successful procurement exercise.

-- a view on the current market conditions and how this might impact on business appetite to bid e.g. Professional Indemnity at present;
+- A view on the current market conditions and how this might impact on business appetite to bid e.g. Professional Indemnity at present; and

 Members can view the guidance note here